-It is a best practice to always check the compilation results after a change an addition.
+It is a best practice to check the compilation results after each resource addition.
 The KnowledgeBuilder can report compilation results of 3 different severities: ERROR, WARNING and INFO.

-An ERROR indicates that the compilation of the resources failed and you should not add more resources or retrieve the Knowledge Packages if there are errors. getKnowledgePackages() returns an empty list if there are errors.
+An ERROR indicates that the compilation of the resource failed.
+You should not add more resources or retrieve the Knowledge Packages if there are errors. getKnowledgePackages() returns an empty list if there are errors.

-WARNING and INFO results can be ignored, but are available for inspection nonetheless. hasErrors() method after an addition.
+WARNING and INFO results can be ignored, but are available for inspection nonetheless.

-To check and retrieve the building results for a list of severities, the KnowledgeBuilder interface offers a couple methods:
+To check and retrieve the build results for a list of severities, the KnowledgeBuilder API offers a couple of methods: